miohtama/mfabrik.zoho/README.txt

         # Open connection can be used to make as many as possible API calls
         # This will raise ZohoException if credentials are incorrect.
+        # Also IOError or URLError will be raised if you the connection to Zoho servers
+        # does not work.
         crm.open()

         # Lead is just a bunch of dictionaried data